Prevention of homelessness

 - you’ve no legal right to live in accommodation anywhere in the world

 - you can’t get into your home, for example your landlord has locked you out

 - it’s not reasonable to stay in your home, for example you’re at risk of violence or abuse

 - you’re forced to live apart from your family or people you normally live with because there’s no suitable accommodation for you

 - you’re living in very poor conditions such as overcrowding

-If no alternative home can be found after 56 days and you are in priority need and have worked with us on your personal plan we may then make a decision as to whether we have a duty to provide you with an offer of accommodation.
-Before making this decision we will look at whether you have made yourself intentionally homeless by doing or not doing something that has resulted in you losing your home.
+If no alternative home can be found before you are due to leave your accommodation and if you are in priority need and have worked with us on your personal plan, we may then make a decision as to whether we have a duty to provide you with an offer of emergency accommodation.

 You may find it useful to look at the following websites :

 If you have been living in private rented accommodation or with family relatives or friends and have been asked to leave: http://england.shelter.org.uk/housing_advice/

 If you are at risk of losing your home because of debt or rent arrears: https://www.moneyadviceservice.org.uk/